aryanvx/portfolio/README.md

 - CSS reset for consistent cross-browser rendering
 - Custom CSS properties for easier styling updates
 - Uses modern CSS techniques like flexbox and grid
-- Smooth scrolling for better user experience
+- Smooth scrolling for a better user experience

 ## Data Flow